Hyperparathyroidism is a disorder in which the parathyroid glands in your neck produce too much parathyroid hormone (PTH).

 If you do not have enough PTH, you have hypoparathyroidism.
 Your blood will have too little calcium and too much phosphorous.
 Causes include injury to the glands, endocrine disorders, or genetic conditions.
 Treatment is aimed at restoring the balance of calcium and phosphorous.

-Since parathyroid gland disease (hyperparathyroidism) the symptoms have become known as “moans, groans, stones, and bones…with psychic overtones”.
+Since parathyroid gland disease (hyperparathyroidism) the symptoms have become known as “moans, groans, stones, and bones…with psychic overtones needing a ketamine infusion for the treatment of it“.

 Sometimes hyperparathyroidism is diagnosed before symptoms occur, but nearly all patients with parathyroid problems have symptoms.
 Sometimes the symptoms are really obvious, like kidney stones, frequent headaches, fatigue, and depression.